 Lectures are Mondays, Wednesdays, and Fridays from 10:00-11:00AM via the course's Canvas Zoom page.
 Lecture will be recorded and access via the "Cloud Recordings" on Canvas Zoom.
 Lecture notes are available in advance and provide an outline for much of the material that will be presented in class.
-I recommend that you print out the notes and bring them to class so you can mark them up with additional notes during lecture.

 There is no required textbook for this class, and I am not aware of a book that is a perfect match to the lecture material.
 The content of the course is defined by the lectures.
 You will need additional reference material to complete the programming projects, but this material is available on the Web.
 One good online source for reference documentation on HTML, CSS, and the DOM is Mozilla Developer Network.
 A comprehensive book is Dynamic HTML: The Definitive Reference, Third Edition, by Danny Goodman (O'Reilly Media), but this describes the Web as of a few years ago, so it doesn't include newer features such as HTML5.
 It is freely available to Stanford students via Safari Books Online.

-The class project assignments, lectures and sections will cover what you need to know about the MEAN stack.
+The class project assignments, lectures and sections will cover what you need to know about the MERN stack.
 For additional material recommend starting at the web sites of the different components:

 The official prerequisites for this class on ExploreCourses are CS107 and CS108.
 These are listed as the prerequisites because we expect a certain level of engineering maturity and experience.
 You should be comfortable working with the command line, picking up a new language and framework, reading technical documentation, and debugging your code.
 Students who have taken this class directly after 106B/X have had to work harder and spend more time than their peers, but it's not impossible.
 If you have any questions about whether you should take this class, please feel free to contact the staff.

-The class will have three weekly discussion sections led by the course assistants.
+The class will have weekly discussion sections led by the course assistants.
 The sections will supplement lecture content with additional examples as well as cover material needed for the projects.
 Attendance is not mandatory but we highly encourage you to attend.
 Like the lectures, the discussion sections will be available via Cloud Recording.

-The class will include 8 projects, one due each week except the first week and the week of the midterm exam.
-Projects will be due at the same time each week, on Thursdays at 11:59 PM.
+The class will include 8 projects, one due each week except the first and middle week of the quarter.
+Projects will be due at the same time each week, on Thursdays at 11:59 PM except for Project #7.

 We encourage you to discuss the projects with other students; both giving and receiving advice will help you to learn.
 It's fine to discuss overall strategy, share tips about Web technologies (useful CSS styles, library methods, etc.), and give and receive debugging assistance.
 However, you must write your own code.
 It's not OK to share code or write code collaboratively.
 The projects are intended to be simple enough for each person to implement all of every project.